rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 NOTE: When attepting to connect via Bluetooth or Wi-Fi, be sure the device's corresponding radio is turned on.
 If using Bluetooth, the printer should be set to "discoverable."

 ###Finding via USB
-Printing via USB is supported from Android devices only.
-To print from a Zebra enterprise mobile computer, it must be connected to one of [Zebra's supported printers](#zebra-printers-with-usb-printing) **using an OTG cable or adapter.**
+Printing via USB is supported on Android and Windows Mobile/CE devices.
+To print from a Zebra enterprise mobile computer, it must be connected to one of [Zebra's supported printers](#zebra-printers-with-usb-printing) **using an OTG cable or adapter.**  Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.

 Sample JavaScript code: